Personal profile

 2003-07: Kate Roy (Cartographies of Identity: Co-ordinates of 'East' and 'West' in the works of Emine Sevgi Özdamar and Leïla Sebbar).

-I am a French popular music specialist, with research interests in song production and audience reception, gender and body performance, national identity and race/ethnicity, as well as taste, success, protest and nostalgia.
-My first monograph, Protest Music in France (Ashgate, 2009) examined France's 'alternative' music culture in the period 1990-2009, focusing on the ways in which artists, producers and audiences shaped a 'non-mainstream' identity for themselves.
-Case-studies focused on the artists Zebda, Tetes Raides and Manu Chao, and the book won the 2011 IASPM prize for Best Anglophone Monograph (you can read the intro here).
+I am a historian of French popular music with research interests in song production and reception, and in the entanglement of cultural identities (gender, ethnicity, race, age...) with notions of success and prestige.
+My first monograph, Protest Music in France (Ashgate, 2009) examined France's 'alternative' rock music culture of the 1990s and early 2000s, focusing on the sub-genres and professional networks of non-mainstream identities, including in festivals and the press.
+Case-studies included Zebda, Têtes Raides and Manu Chao.
+This book won the 2011 IASPM prize for Best Anglophone Monograph (you can read the intro here).

-Since then, I have become particularly interested in the meaning of 'mainstream' popular music in France, and the material and symbolic conditions that shape commercial success.
+Since then, I have grown increasingly interested in the so-called 'mainstream' of French popular music, and the ways in which nationwide trends, commercial success and critical reception interconnect.
 My second monograph, Dalida.
-Mythe et mémoire (Marseille: Le Mot et le reste, 2020) focused on the career of best-selling female singer Dalida (1933-1987), an immensely popular star and gay icon, in France and in the Arab world.
-This book examined the many shifts in Dalida's performance and reception from 1956 onwards, with a focus on the commercial success of, and critical contempt for, her Mediterranean exoticism, Arabness, personal tragedy, gay-friendliness and ringardise.
-This book was featured in several high-profile French media outlets (France Inter, Europe 1, France 2, Le Monde... ) and was the subject of one-hour podcast for Afikra: 'Dalida's rise to international stardom'.
+Mythe et mémoire (Marseille: Le Mot et le reste, 2020) explored the career of France's best-selling female singer Dalida (1933-1987), an artist who typified the 'mainstream' with her stylistic diversity that reconciled conventional divides - French and 'Arab', heteronormative and gay icon, ringarde and prestigious.
+This book was featured in high-profile French media (France Inter, Europe 1, France 2, Le Monde... ) and was the subject of a one-hour podcast for Afikra, the online media reshaping the meaning of the Arab world: 'Dalida's rise to international stardom'.

-Beside these solo projects, I am the editor and co-editor of several collective volumes, including: Chanson et Performance (L'Harmattan, 2012); with Catherine Strong: Death and the Rock Star (Ashgate, 2015; Chapter 1 is available here: The Great Gig in the Sky); with Nanette de Jong: special issue 'Music and Magic' of Popular Music, 2019, 38/1; with Isabelle Marc, a special issue of Transposition on French pop and feminisation (2024/12), available Open Access here.
+Beside these projects, I am a long-standing member of the editorial board of Popular Music (including as its book reviews editor), of the Association for the Study of Modern and Contemporary France (ASMCF) and of the Francophone branch of IASPM, the International Association for the Study of Popular Music.
+I am also the editor and co-editor of several collective books or volumes, including: Chanson et Performance (L'Harmattan, 2012); with Catherine Strong: Death and the Rock Star (Ashgate, 2015; Chapter 1 is available here: The Great Gig in the Sky); with Nanette de Jong: special issue 'Music and Magic' of Popular Music, 2019, 38/1; with Isabelle Marc, the special issue of Transposition on French pop and feminisation (2024/12), available Open Access here.

 In 2015, UN member states agreed to 17 global Sustainable Development Goals (SDGs) to end poverty, protect the planet and ensure prosperity for all.
 This person’s work contributes towards the following SDG(s):